polyaxon/polyaxon/site/docs/setup/auxiliaries/index.md

 sidebar: "setup"
 ---

-If you are here, it means that you are about to deploy or upgrade Polyaxon CE or Polyaxon Agent.
+If you are here, we assume that you are about to deploy or upgrade Polyaxon CE or Polyaxon Agent.

 ## Overview